SoftInstigate/restheart-website/docs/performances.md

 <br/>

-### test case 4
+### Test case 4
 {: .post}

-> measure the execution time to query a collection 500 times, getting 5 documents each time (limit 5) skipping more and more documents each time, with a concurrency level of 4.
+> Measure the execution time to query a collection 500 times, getting 5 documents each time (limit 5) skipping more and more documents each time, with a concurrency level of 4.

 ![test 4 execution time](/images/perftest/test-3-et.png)